image

 All volunteers receive an orientation from the Museum Coordinator, Ms. Kevia Maloney.
 For more information, or to register as a volunteer, please contact Kevia Maloney at siaahf@yahoo.com or (217) 391-6323.

-The Abraham Lincoln Presidential Library and Museum will welcome potential new members of its amazing volunteer team at an orientation session Wednesday, September 13.
+Interested?
+The Abraham Lincoln Presidential Library and Museum welcomes new volunteers at an orientation session, Wednesday, September 11, 2024.

-Volunteers will be asked to attend three additional two-hour training sessions: Wednesday, September 27; Wednesday, October 4; and Wednesday, October 11.
+Volunteers will be asked to attend three additional training sessions: Wednesday, September 25; Wednesday, October 2; and Wednesday, October 9.
+Each session starts at 5:30 p.m.

 ♦ UIS Performing Arts Center (Sangamon Auditorium)